box/developer.box.com/content/guides/authentication/sso.md

 ## Custom Apps with Client-side Authentication

-When using a [Custom App][custom_app] that uses client-side [OAuth 2.0] to authenticate users, the Box API will automatically redirect a user's browser to their enterprise's configured SSO log-in screen.
+When users authenticate with a [Custom App][custom_app] configured to use client-side [OAuth 2.0], Box's OAuth2 grant page will detect if a user's enterprise is configured to use SSO.
+If so, Box will redirect the user's browser to their own enterprise's configured SSO log-in screen.

-Users who are a part of enterprises that require SSO, versus only enabling
-SSO, must have an SSO user profile associated with their Box account.
+Enterprises on Box can be configured to use SSO in two ways:
+* SSO Required
+* SSO Enabled

+In an SSO Enabled state, users will have the option to use either a Box username and password or be redirected to their SSO provider's authentication flow.

+In an SSO Required state, Box enforces redirection to the user's SSO provider's authentication flow.
+Thus, any Box users who are a part of an enterprise that is SSO required must have a profile with the SSO provider, or else they will be unable to authenticate while at the SSO provider's login screen.
+This is most relevant for applications who utilize managed users that are only used for platform use cases.

 <Message warning>
-  It is not possible to exempt a user from any SSO requirements if it is only used for platform use cases.
-In these scenarios we recommend using server-side authentication.
+  It is not possible to exempt a user from SSO in an enterprise with SSO required state, even if it is only used for platform use cases.
 </Message>

 ## Custom Apps with Server-side Authentication

-In any other situation a Custom App is authenticated using server-side technology and no actual Managed User is involved.
-These applications often
-utilize their own user-facing authentication flows.

-This means that for [Custom Apps][custom_app] that use [JWT][jwt] or [App Token][app_token] authentication, SSO with Box is not involved during the
+For [Custom Apps][custom_app] that use [JWT][jwt] or [App Token][app_token]
-authentication flow.
+authentication, SSO is not used to authenticate [Platform-only user types][user-types] with Box.

+Custom apps using server-side authentication only utilize server-to-server API calls to authenticate with Box.
+In this scenario, the method of end user authentication is determined by the application and not Box.

+In other words, end user authentication with the application is determined by the application, while application's authorization to Box is determined by the authentication type.

-Instead, these applications authenticate as a [Service Account][user-types] that does not have access to any Managed User's data.
-For these applications to have access to other user's data they will need explicit [admin approval][admin-approval].
+Platform-only user types do not have access to any Managed User's data by default.
+For these applications to have access to other managed user's data they will need explicit [admin approval][admin-approval].

 ## Custom Skills